anjuthomas/nodeOIDCMsg/README.md

   * urlencoded
   * Json Web Token (JWT) signed and/or encrypted.

+## How to serialize and deserialize other types using a token profile

+To serialize and deserialize a JWT type :

+When a token profile’s toJWT method is called, it calls the JWT classes sign method which extends the message class.

+When a token profile’s fromJWT method is called, it calls the JWT classes decode method which extends the message class.

+Similarily, the following token profile methods can be used as follows to serialize and deserialize other types.

+* basicIdToken.toJSON
+* basicIdToken.fromJSON
+* basicIdToken.toUrlEncoded
+* basicIdToken.fromUrlEncoded

 ## How to create a token profile and add standard claims